psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 13 ' And I must bring him word what thing it la

 14 Then king Arthur drest him for to ryde.
 In one soe rich array, Toward the fore-said Tearne Wadling, That he might keepe his day.

+15 And as he rode over a more,

+Hee see a lady where shee sate Betwixt an oke and a greene hollen; She was cladd in red Scarlett.

 16 Then there as shold haue stood her mouth,